OpenVoiceOS/community-docs/docs/skill_structure.md

 We can use the `initialize` function to manually register intents, however the `@intent_handler` decorator is a cleaner way to achieve this.
 We will learn all about the different [Intents](../intents.md) shortly.

 You may also see the `@intent_file_handler` decorator used in Skills.
-This has been deprecated and you can now replace any instance of this with the simpler `@intent_handler` decorator.
+This has been deprecated, and you can now replace any instance of this with the simpler `@intent_handler` decorator.

 In skills we can see two different intent styles.